SamAnsell/cis400-PUBG-final-project/README.md

 - Click 'Player Stats' and enter a players in-game name to make a GET request over to one of the Flask servers, and present their player data to the user
 - Click 'Twitter Sentiment' which will make a GET request over to one of the Flask servers, and present the Twitter sentiment data provided as a line graph to the user
 - If there are any problems running this part of the software locally, please shoot me an email at dastew02@syr.edu

+Guide for running PUBG API Mining program:

+* The part of the program that utilizes the PUBG developer API was developed by Samuel Haws.
+There was an error in returning the results of the program run through a flask server to the web client, however, the program is fully functional as a standalone python application.
+This application is written in Python 3.6, and can be run from the command line as per the usual method of navigating to the directory and typing "CIS400_PUBG.py".
+* The program uses a few dependencies/packages, all of which are easily pip installed (listed in source).
+* The program has two separate functionalities: a weapon stats functionality, and a map player position trace functionality.
+* The weapon stats are represented in three different count dictionaries: # of times the specified player attacked with each weapon over most recent (specified number) of matches, # of kills with each weapon, and the ratio of kills to attacks for each weapon.
+* The player position trace function is commented out by default (along with its call in the main getPlayerStats) so that the user can first easily view weapon stats.
+To use map functionality, uncomment these two items, and follow instructions in source to fetch base map image file.
+* If there are any questions with this program, please reach out to me at sahaws@syr.edu.